dbaca04/astra-one/STABLE-BUILD.md

 - Use the Sharp service for image optimization
 - Keep the deployment script simple: `"deploy": "astro build"`
 - Ensure all required dependencies are in the `dependencies` section, not `devDependencies`
+- **Keep the wrangler.json file** - Required for Cloudflare Pages deployment even with static builds

 ## Testing Before Deployment